 Who Are We at Penn State Abington?

-We are home to about 3,700 students and more than 320 faculty.
+We are home to more than 3,000 students and more than 320 faculty.

 We provide affordable, high-quality degree programs to a diverse student body.
 We are the future of public higher education